 The onetime mining town sits at an 8,750-foot elevation and is surrounded on three sides by steep peaks.
-The trail to the top of Bridal Veil Falls has an additional 1,650-foot gain, so it’s a true trek for those willing to take it, but a rewarding one after you’ve seen the splendor of the falls, which cascade 365 feet.
+The trail to the top of Bridal Veil Falls has an additional 1,650-foot gain, so it’s a true trek for those willing to take it, but a rewarding one after you’ve seen the splendor of the falls, which cascade 365 feet in height.
+Their magnificence is an invitation to visitors worldwide to ice climb, four-wheel drive, bike, hike, and explore the vast surrounding wilderness.

 The Smuggler-Union Mining Co. used Bridal Veil Falls as part of a water power system it completed in 1907.
 The falls powered mining operations until 1928, then again from 1934 to 1953 when the Telluride Holding Corp. took over.